 Since 2003, Devon has worked as the founder/director of Concrete Walls, an artist run curatorial project that focuses on building community by facilitating collaborations, educational projects, and group exhibitions throughout Southern California.
 He has been an instructor at CSULB, Cypress College, Cerritos College, Idyllwild Arts, East Los Angeles College, CSSSA at Cal Arts, and the University of La Verne.
 Tsuno received an MFA from Claremont Graduate University in 2005 and a BFA from Califonia State University, Long Beach in 2002.

-NEXT UPCOMING EXHIBITION - RECLAIMED WATER, SOLO INSTALLATION PROJECT AT ART MERGED LAB, September 17, 2014 from 5-8:30pm
+CURRENT EXHIBITION - RECLAIMED WATER, SOLO INSTALLATION PROJECT AT ART MERGE LAB, September 18, 2014 from 5-8:30pm

 CCF FELLOWSHIP FOR VISUAL ARTS AWARD 2014